MicrosoftDocs/Viva/Viva/glint/managers-using-the-team-summary-dashboard.md

 - Blue: Strength
 - Red: Opportunity
-- Gray: Excluded; items may be excluded from a Strength & Opportunity calculation because they do not have a benchmark comparison, or they do not have a high impact on engagement.
+- Gray: Excluded; items may be excluded from a Strength & Opportunity calculation because they don't have a benchmark comparison, or they don't have a high impact on engagement.

 ### Top strengths